-Insertion of TIPS involves a technique that starts with insertion of a 5 F multipurpose catheter into the hepatic vein.
-Angiography is performed and occlusion is identified.
-A puncture needle is advanced into the portal vein through the liver parenchyma from inferior vena cava (IVC) and then the guide wire is placed into the portal vein (PV) through the 10 F sheath.
-Portal vein angiography is performed and the portal vein pressure and right atrium pressure is measured to calculate the porto-systemic pressure gradient (PSG).
-TIPS shunt is dilated with an angioplasty balloon of 8 or 10 mm diameter, and then a covered stent with a diameter of 8 or 10 mm is deployed (6).
-Qi X in recent study documented in procedure-related complications in up to 56% after TIPS and shunt dysfunction in 18-100%.
-Short- and long-term prognosis of BCS-TIPS patients has been found to be excellent with 1-year cumulative survival rate of 80-100% and 5-year cumulative survival rate of 74-78% (5).
+Insertion of a TIPS involves a technique that starts with insertion of a 5 F multipurpose catheter into the hepatic vein.
+Angiography is performed, and the occlusion is identified.
+A puncture needle is advanced into the portal vein through the liver parenchyma from the inferior vena cava (IVC), and then the guide wire is placed into the portal vein (PV) through the 10 F sheath.
+Portal vein angiography is performed, and the portal vein pressure and right atrium pressure are measured to calculate the porto-systemic pressure gradient (PSG).
+The TIPS shunt is dilated with an angioplasty balloon of 8 or 10 mm in diameter, and then a covered stent with a diameter of 8 or 10 mm is deployed (6).
+In a recent study, Qi X. documented procedure-related complications in up to 56% of cases after TIPS insertion and shunt dysfunction in 18–100% of cases.
+The short- and long-term prognosis of BCS-TIPS patients has been found to be excellent, with a one-year cumulative survival rate of 80–100% and a five-year cumulative survival rate of 74–78% (5).